 Ordering is faster, but that’s just part of the benefit.
 By using fewer item numbers and using modifiers, you can capture food costs more accurately, simplify inventory management and align replenishment to actual use.
 Reporting and reconciliation are also easier to perform and more precise.

 There are also benefits when it comes to menu engineering.
 When you know exactly in which ways your guests modify your dishes, you can better align your menu to your customers’ tastes, and modify or remove dishes that are unpopular.
 Having clear information on what sells will also help you price dishes and extras so that they deliver healthy returns.

 The large U.S. fast-casual chain of restaurants we’ve been supporting used to have around 9,000 items on its menu.
 That’s a lot of dishes to wade through – and an astounding amount of data to analyze at the end of the month.
-After moving to LS First and using this methodology, they’re down to circa 3200 items – that’s around one third of what they used to have!
+After moving to LS Retail software solution and using this methodology, they’re down to circa 3200 items – that’s around one third of what they used to have!
 The chain still offers the very same menu to guests – they simply configured the POS differently.
 As a result they can now serve guests faster, and track food consumption more precisely.

 3. Color code courses and items

 Once you have your POS set up in the same way as your menu, you can make it even easier for your staff to flip between courses by color-coding items and categories.

 For example, you could:

 - Give each course a color code.
 Starters are blue, mains are purple, and desserts are pink.

 - Color-code sectionswithin your courses.
 Soups can be brown while salads can be green.
 Yellow for chicken.
 White for fish.
 And so on.